 5. Crowd in Healthy Proteins

 Protein is a “macronutrient”, meaning that it helps provide much-needed energy to the body to maintain body functions 7.
-Protein can be beneficial to a diet focused on lowering blood pressure because it helps you stay full longer by slowing the release of sugar from the carbohydrates you eat.
+Protein can be beneficial to a high blood pressure diet because it helps you stay full longer by slowing the release of sugar from the carbohydrates you eat.
 Research has found that eating protein instead of carbohydrates may help lower your blood pressure by more than 2 points.

 Researchers have also found that diversity in the sources of protein is important for a healthy diet.
 Try to add these sources of protein into your diet: milk, eggs, lean meats (like white chicken meat), fish, beans, lentils, and unsalted nuts and seeds.